16 Things To Do Over Winter Break in the Twin Cities

 Winter break into January

 You’ve almost made it to the end!
-Go out with a bang visiting the magical Ice Castles – held this year in lovely Long Lake Park, New Brighton, Minnesota.
-Gianna has tips on how to make the most of your visit here and offers you an exclusive reader discount of 15% off if you purchase tickets with our code.
+Go out with a bang visiting the magical Ice Castles – held this year in Maple Grove, Minnesota.
+Gianna has tips on how to make the most of your visit here and likely we’ll be able to offer you an exclusive reader discount of 15% off if you purchase tickets with our code.
+12500 82nd Ave N, Maple Grove, MN 55369.

 Ice Castle Beauty